 The introduction of the UK Renewable Transport Fuels Obligation in 2008 and the EU Renewable Energy and Fuel Quality Directives in 2009 established levels for the first time on the use of renewable fuels in road fuel.
-As well as established baselines, the EU legislation foresees targets in 2020 for 10% of road fuel to come from biofuels.
+As well as established baselines, the EU legislation foresaw targets in 2020 for 10% of road fuel to come from biofuels.
 Member States are free to set lower caps and in September 2017 the UK Department for Transport gave targets of 7.25% from April 2018, increasing to 9.75% in 2020 and to 12.4% in 2032.
 Of significant importance to the agricultural sector is the introduction of a cap on crop-based biofuels of 4% in 2018, reducing annually from 2021 to reach 3% in 2026 and 2% in 2032.
 This low level is to push the use of waste derived biofuels instead, and is significantly below the EU crop cap of 7% which was set under the EU Indirect Land Use Change (ILUC) Directive, and will be going down to 3.8% in 2032 under the new version of the Renewable Energy Directive (RED II).
 An ambitious provisional agreement in June 2018 now calls for energy from renewable to account for at least 32% of the EU’s gross final energy consumption in 2030.
 By 2030 at least 14% of transportation fuel must come from renewable sources.

-At a UK level whilst an element of UK renewable fuel comes from domestic production, there remains a strong emphasis on imported fuel.
-Statistics published by the Department for Transport in early May 2017 showed only 29% of sustainable renewable fuel used in the UK was from domestic sources.
+At a UK level, whilst an element of UK renewable fuel comes from domestic production, there remains a strong emphasis on imported fuel and statistics published by the Department for Transport in early May 2018 showed only 25% of sustainable renewable fuel produced in the UK through the year had come from UK feedstocks.

 Whilst the introduction of renewable fuel legislation has been an important driver in the creation of increased demand for bioethanol and biodiesel - and a subsequent increase in demand for the relevant crops – the issue of biofuels continues to divide opinion.
 The impact of non-food demand on the food and feed market, particularly in terms of price and availability, has been strongly debated in recent years The fact that the by-products of the distilling (for bioethanol) and oilseed crushing (for biodiesel) are valuable sources of protein for animal feed merits wider public recognition.
 If production of these by-products were to reduce it is likely demand for imported protein sources such as soya bean would increase.